Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   </div>

   <p class="project-summary">
-    This research focuses on developing statistical methods for differential equation modeling/learning, including parameter estimation and vector field inference, as well as differential-equation–based generative modeling and other related tasks.
+    This research focuses on developing statistical methods for differential equation inference, including parameter estimation and vector field inference, as well as differential-equation–based generative modeling and other related tasks.
   </p>